Welcome!

 How does the YBR guide an interdimensional story?

 After 34 years in Los Angeles, Louis XX begins to inhabit the body of Louis A. De Barraicua in Sacramento, California.
-There, he must engage the local population to simulate a decentralized economy capable of reviving California’s dystopian economic landscape.The challenge: he must prove that this system can work by recruiting nine OptomystiX and a group of students to become “pirate captains” who lead their own local economies.
+There, he must engage the local population to simulate a decentralized economy capable of reviving California’s dystopian economic landscape.The challenge?

 Louis reports that a significant portion of LAUSD’s budget is allocated to legal services and independent consultants.
 Despite disclosures from auditors and oversight reviews, he believes the media has not sufficiently examined how billions of district dollars are spent under the categories of legal expenses and consulting fees.
 This experience shaped Louis’s understanding of why many schools and communities in Los Angeles are neglected—a pattern he attributes to misaligned incentives and financial priorities.